arhaanb/shiksha/readme.txt

 anyone from learning.
 So my main motive was to use minimal libraries and make it a simple and clear website for everyone to access.

+Also note: Illustrations, Icons, and other svg assets have been deisgned and customized by me.

 Thank you, I hope you like it :)

 Hosted Website: https://arhaanb.co/shiksha